Five Things I Did With My Christmas Bonus and 13th Month Pay

 And that’s when I changed.

-Alas, my last year in the corporate world came.
-After careful planning and much thought, I decided I’d quit my job, but only after the holidays – I needed every centavo I can get to help me as I quit the rat race.
+Then, my last year in the corporate world came.
+After careful planning and much thought, I decided I’d quit my job, but only after the holidays.
+I needed every centavo I can get as I quit the rat race.

 Honestly, I didn’t really expect to stay afloat without a job for so long.
 At the back of my mind, a voice told me that I would need to apply for work sooner or later.